The City of Littlefield has the distinction of having two different Economic Development Corporations, the Type A and Type B.

 Both corporations are able to share the expense of employing an executive director.
 The Type A Corporation has funds available to provide economic incentives to eligible industrial and manufacturing prospects which would create new jobs in the community.

 There is an application process to quality for incentives from either of the EDCs.
-Information and applications can be obtained from the city manager or Jim Jones, Executive Director of type A LEDC.
+Information and applications can be obtained from the City Manager or Jim Jones, Executive Director of type A LEDC.
 The A Office is in the Chamber of Commerce building located at 601 East 4th Street.
-Call 485-5332 or cell number 264-0264.
+For more information, call 803-485-5332 or cell number 806-264-0264.